gpelouze/colormap_to_grayscale/README.md

 Convert an image rendered with a colormap to grayscale.

-![Sample input and output: scipy.misc.face() image rendered with the jet colormap, then converted back into grayscale.](example.png)
+![Sample input and output: image rendered with the jet colormap, converted back into grayscale.](example/overview.png)

 ## Installation